tomica00/ATEM-mini-fan-mod/README.md

 # ATEM Mini fan mod
 Easy hack for ATEM Mini and ATEM Mini Extreme switchers to make the fan always run at max speed to prevent overheating.

-All you need to do is remove the blue and the yellow wire from the fan connector.
+All you need to do is remove the blue wire from the fan connector.

 Be aware that this might void your warranty, but if you're careful enough I think it's possible to remove the label and the rubber pads without any damage.
 Of course, if you're gonna claim your warranty, you should reverse the mod.